 - Setting up road checks under the Police and Criminal Evidence Act 1984 s 4.

 - Identifying the route taken.

 - Identifying and recovering footage from sources of CCTV (public, private and domestic systems) that may help to identify suspect(s) and witnesses.

 The RP lead investigator must begin a road death investigation by adopting the mindset of unlawful killing, until the contrary is proved substantially.
-This enables the RP lead investigator to maintain an open and inquisitive mind in the search for the truth, and to scale the investigation up or down in the light of changing circumstances and any available or new material.
-Collisions that involve serious, life changing injuries should be responded to, investigated and reported in the same way as road deaths.
+This enables the RP lead investigator to maintain an open and inquisitive mind in the search for the truth, and to scale the investigation up or down in light of changing circumstances and any available or new material.
+Collisions that involve serious, life-changing injuries should be responded to, investigated and reported in the same way as road deaths.

 Road death investigations should have a:

 - roads policing intelligence strategy

 - witness management strategy (see Working with victims and witnesses)

 - family liaison strategy

 A coroner, a pathologist and a disaster victim identification team may also be required.